jschnurr/jeffsidea.com/_posts/2013-10-07-improve-your-products-with-a-story.markdown

 ---
+layout: post
 title: Improve your products with a story
 published: true
-tags: [customer journey mapping, cx, product management]
-categories: [services]
 ---

 Sometimes, product quality problems just look like numbers.

 As a Customer Support
 professional, you probably don't feel this way, since all of that time